 While career politicians were leading Oklahoma down a path towards last place over the past two decades, Kevin Stitt was building his Oklahoma business from scratch, problem solving during the economic crisis in 2008-2010, and becoming an award-winning nationwide company.
 Kevin Stitt has created hundreds of jobs across nine Oklahoma cities and a total of 1,200 jobs across 41 states.
 Instead of playing political games, Kevin has had his head down, working hard to expand Oklahoma’s economy while also raising his six children with his wife Sarah.

-Over the course of the election, the political establishment has gone after Kevin Stitt, spending more than a $1 million to mislead and misinform voters on his history.
+Over the course of the election, the political establishment and outside groups have gone after Kevin Stitt, spending more than $2 million to mislead and misinform voters on his history.
 Below is a fact check to set the story straight:

-Accusation: Kevin Stitt and Gateway were “kicked out” of multiple states.
+Accusation: Kevin Stitt and Gateway were “suspended” in multiple states.

-Truth: Kevin Stitt and Gateway can do business in all 50 states.
-Kevin Stitt and Gateway have not been “kicked out” of Illinois, Arkansas, or any other state as paid TVs coming out of Washington, D.C. have stated.
+Truth: The Associated Press called this accusation from Drew Edmondson UNTRUE!
+Kevin Stitt and Gateway can do business in all 50 states.
+Kevin Stitt and Gateway have not been “kicked out” of Illinois, Arkansas, or any other state as paid TV ads coming out of Washington, D.C. have stated.

 Gateway is a success story, and like any business, it has corrected mistakes and taken action against bad actors.
 What the attack ads fail to tell you is that Kevin Stitt requires routine internal reviews at Gateway to maintain efficiency and accountability of his 165 field offices’ operations and budgets.
 These field offices are the equivalent of small businesses across America, and the audits allow him to catch poor business performance in the early stages so that the company can take swift, corrective action.
 It is time we require this type of transparency, accountability, and efficiency in state government!